Askhalan/exception_helper/README.md

 ## License

-This package is distributed under the MIT License.
+This package is distributed under the GNU License.
 See the LICENSE file for more information.

 ---